Tap to search

 tandem bicycles etc and child’s saddles) are on request.

-If you would like to rent a bike (115 euros) or e-bike (265 euros), please contact our office when booking: [email protected]
+If you would like to rent a bike (125 EUR) e-bike (265 EUR) or helmet (10 EUR), please contact our office when booking: [email protected]

 Limitation of liability (damage) rental bicycle €10/week; Limitation of liability (damage) rental e-bike €25/week